longsightedfilms/obs-yandexmusic/readme.md

 0.1 - Initial release
 0.1.1 - Fixed some bugs, added support for several browsers 0.1.2 - Another fix bugs, add reverse and shorten
+### shorten.csv
+An example CSV file for Shorten function.
+You need to put this file in app root folder.
 ### Known bugs
 - Win32 API detect only current tab name, so it is better to run music in different browser.
 - Maybe bad recognizing window title
 - Currently app detect Yandex Music in brute-force way, so when you try serfing internet, it can write inappropriate name.

 ### License
-OBS Yandex Music is licensed under the MIT license
+OBS Yandex Music is licensed under the [MIT license](https://github.com/longsightedfilms/obs-yandexmusic/blob/master/readme.md "MIT license")